Task timeout

 Flow-level timeout

 There is no flow-level timeout.
-If you want to cancel a workflow execution if it exceeds a certain duration, you can leverage MAX_DURATION
+To cancel a workflow execution that exceeds a specific duration, use MAX_DURATION

 -type SLA.